Charter of Human Rights and Responsibilities

 A child charged with committing a crime or who has been detained without charge must not be held with adults.
 They must also be brought to trial as quickly as possible and treated in a way that is appropriate for their age.
 Children are entitled to opportunities for education and rehabilitation in detention.

-Your right to a fair hearing (section 24)
+Right to a fair hearing (section 24)

 Rights in criminal proceedings (section 25)